 this saves you money since most of your wedding planning cost will be labor

-This one is vital if you aren’t working with a planner.
-Assign different roles to several people at least a week before the day.
-Those tasks can be someone taking care of the dress, another being in charge of collecting the gifts in one place, or someone to round up the guests for photos, etc. This is also a great way to multitask if you are planning a do it yourself wedding.
-You will be able to accomplish more with less vendors by utilizing your family & friends as a resource.
+This is also a great way to multitask if you are planning a do-it-yourself wedding.
+You will be able to accomplish more with fewer vendors by utilizing your family & friends as a resource.

 Walking in heels the whole day will eventually get exhausting and that’s a fact.
 Remember to bring an extra pair of shoes that are comfortable.

 Plus, they will be excellent for dancing the night away!
 As a bonus have a basket of personalized flip flops by your dance floor for guests to change into once the dance floor opens.